 This course focuses on modern dance technique for the beginning-level student.
-Self-expression through movement will be explored through exercises emphasizing the basic concepts of breath, mobilizing weight, and improvisation.
+Artistic self-expression of movement will be explored through exercises emphasizing the basic concepts of breath, mobilizing weight, and improvisation.
 The course involves intensive movement participation; however, there is no stress placed on public performance.
 No prior experience is necessary.
 No prerequisite.
 Generally offered every year.